 Insulin and weight gain often go hand in hand, but weight control is possible.
 If you need insulin therapy, here's how to minimize — or avoid — weight gain.By Mayo Clinic Staff

 Weight gain is a common side effect for people who take insulin — a hormone that regulates the absorption of sugar (glucose) by cells.
-However, controlling your weight is not only possible, but also an important part of your overall diabetes management plan.
+This can be frustrating because maintaining a healthy weight is an important part of your overall diabetes management plan.
 The good news is that it is possible to maintain your weight while taking insulin.

-Eating healthy foods and being physically active most days can help you prevent unwanted weight gain.
+Eating healthy foods and being physically active most days of the week can help you prevent unwanted weight gain.
 The following tips can help you keep the pounds off:

 - Don't skip meals.
 Don't try to cut calories by skipping meals.
-When you skip a meal, your body is less efficient at using energy, and you're more likely to make poor diet choices at the next mealtime because you're too hungry.
+When you skip a meal, you're more likely to make poor diet choices at the next mealtime because you're too hungry.
 Skipping meals can also cause low blood sugar levels if you don't adjust your insulin dose.

 - Ask your doctor about other diabetes medications.
 Some diabetes medications that help regulate blood glucose levels — including metformin (Fortamet, Glucophage, others), exenatide (Byetta), liraglutide (Victoza), albiglutide (Tarzeum), dulaglutide (Trulicity), sitagliptin (Januvia), saxagliptin (Onglyza), canagliflozin (Invokana), dapagliflozin (Farxiga), empagliflozin (Jardiance) and pramlintide (Symlin) — may promote weight loss and enable you to reduce your insulin dosage.
 Ask your doctor if these or other medications would be appropriate as part of your diabetes treatment plan.

 - Take your insulin only as directed.
 Don't skip or reduce your insulin dosages to ward off weight gain.
 Although you might shed pounds if you take less insulin than prescribed, the risks are serious.
 Without enough insulin, your blood sugar level will rise — and so will your risk of diabetes complications.